AddedSteve/Py/README.md

 # Python-Programs
-This contains a couple of Python programs that I created as part of a Python Introductory Course.
+This contains some Python programs that I created as part of a Python Course delivered by MIT.